-Step 2: Next place a treat on their place and gently hold your dog a couple of feet from it.
+Step 2: Next, place a treat on their place and gently keep your dog a couple of feet from it.
 Say your verbal cue and release your dog to go to their bed.
 Praise your dog as they eat the treat.
 The goal is for us to reinforce to our dogs that their bed is a good place to be.

-Step 3: Practice asking your dog to spend time on their bed using a “stay” cue if your dog knows it, and by giving a dog safe chew or hard rubber toy like a rubber dog toy stuffed with dog-safe peanut butter and dog food to keep your dog occupied while they are in their place.
+Step 3: Practice asking your dog to spend time on their bed using a “stay” cue if your dog knows it.
+Give them a dog-safe chew or hard rubber toy (like a rubber dog toy stuffed with dog-safe peanut butter or dog food) to keep your dog occupied while they are in their place.

 When your dog is comfortable spending time in their place with just your family at home, start to introduce the behavior when you have guests coming over.
 Have a chew or stuffed KONG toy prepped before your visitors arrive so you’ll be ready to send your dog to their bed/platform with a chew/slow-release toy.

 Note: If your dog is stressed or fearful about visitors coming into your home, it’s better to provide your dog with a safe space like a crate or another room in the house, blocked by a dog gate.
 This is more effective than asking your dog to stay on their bed and watch visitors moving around.
 If your dog is laying in their place while you have visitors over, be sure to ask guests not to engage with your dog while they are in their place, as this could be distracting or upsetting for your dog.